Snorting Vyvanse: Effects and Addiction Treatment

-With some stimulant users, fatigue, depression, and lack of motivation can last for more than four months following last use 7.
-To manage the symptoms and produce a greater likelihood of sustained recovery, professional treatmentthat includes a period of detoxification is a great option 10.
+With some stimulant users, fatigue, depression, and lack of motivation can last for more than four months following last use.7 To manage symptoms and produce a greater likelihood of sustained recovery, professional addiction treatment that includes a period of detoxification is a great option.10

-Treatments can occur in a number of inpatient and outpatient settings depending on the needs of the individual.
+Treatments can occur in a number of inpatient and outpatient settings, depending on the needs of the individual.
 No matter the location, behavioral therapy will be an essential element of the process.
-Behavioral therapy options that show success with stimulant users include 7,10:
+Behavioral therapy options that show success among stimulant users include:7,10